Oumar Niasse: Huddersfield Town

 On 26 March 2021, after a period of training with the club, Niasse signed for EFL Championship side Huddersfield Town.
 He never made an appearance for the club and left when his contract expired in June 2021.

 Burton Albion

 On 17 February 2022, Niasse signed for EFL League One side Burton Albion following a short period of training with the club.
 Niasse scored three goals in twelve appearances in his time at the club before being released at the end of the 2021–22 season.

 Morecambe

 On 10 March 2023, Niasse signed for relegation threatened League One club Morecambe on a short-term contract until the end of the season.

+Macclesfield

+On 23 November 2023, Niasse joined seventh-tier Northern Premier League Premier Division club Macclesfield on a short-term contract.
+On 29 January 2024, Niasse left the club.

 International career

 Niasse was first selected for the Senegal national team in January 2013 as part of an all domestic-based squad.
 He made his debut on 15 January, starting in a 2–1 friendly loss to Chile in La Serena.

 On 25 May 2015, Niasse scored his first international goals, a brace in a 3–1 win over Kosovo at the Stade de Genève.
 He last played for his country in 2018, and has appeared nine times in total, scoring three goals.